CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/semanticscholar.md

 ## search

 So far, only API search is implemented.
 Other search types such as MD search or TOC search might be implemented in the future.
-All search results are saved as a standardized dictionary in the colrev feed and a distinctive `data/search/{query_parameters}.bib` file, the filename of which contains the query for the search.
+All search results are saved as a standardized dictionary in the colrev feed and a distinctive `data/search/{query_parameters}date.bib` file, the filename of which contains the query and the date of the search.

 ### API search